mpaldridge/mpaldridge.github.io/docs/_posts/2022-08-05-long-new-yorker.md

 **[The Time of Illusion](https://www.newyorker.com/magazine/1975/06/02/the-time-of-illusion) by Jonathan Schell** (1975, six parts, 125k words).
 Reflections on the Nixon years.
 Book of the same title.

+**[The Power Broker](https://www.newyorker.com/magazine/1974/08/12/the-power-broker-iii-how-things-get-done) by Robert A. Caro** (1974, four parts, 80k words).
+On the New York urban planner Robert Moses.
+[Book of the same title.](https://en.wikipedia.org/wiki/The_Power_Broker)

 ## Bonus: Some articles I didn't count